 Seriously, please don’t go to remote bucket list destinations reliant on tourism if you’re just going to mooch from the locals.
 Travel sustainably, or accept that you really can’t afford to go there.

-It could be a difficulty to get housing, because apartment blocks get rented out as Airbnbs by real estate investors instead of housing local families.
-Or when a stream of insensitive tourists continually disrespect the local culture or important sites.
-Maybe it's the excessive partying by weekenders and gap year travellers, that disrupt sleep and family/community life.
+It could be an increasing difficulty to get affordable housing, because apartment blocks get rented out as Airbnbs by real estate investors instead of housing local people.
+Or it could be when a stream of insensitive tourists continually disrespect the local culture or important sites.
+In this case, it was the excessive partying by weekenders and gap year travellers, disrupting sleep and family/community life.